M1meer/SyntroPies/README.md

 ## Introduction

 SyntroPies is a set of Raspberry Pi images pre-loaded with Syntropy Agent software and its dependent packages and modules.
 Included is also a simple cockpit-based application for easy agent management from any device on your home network (or elsewhere).
-No to drag up USB and HDMI cables, or configure it all via SSH - all you need to get started is a browser!

 ## Demo

 ## Installation
-First, download the zipped image here:
+1. First, download the zipped image [here]().

-Next, unzip the image and flash it to an SD card.
+2. Unzip the image and flash it to an SD card.
 We recommend using the official [Raspberry Pi imager](https://www.raspberrypi.org/software/).

-Plug in your Pi to one of your router's Ethernet LAN ports.
-It is likely that your router will assign the Pi a random IP address - you can find this address by accessing your router's management panel.
+3. Plug in your Pi to one of your router's Ethernet LAN ports.
+   * It is likely that your router will assign the Pi a random IP address - you can find this address by accessing your router's management panel.

-Finally, to access your app, go to  ```<yourPiAddress>:9090``` and log in with the default Raspberry Pi credentials.
+4. Finally, to access your app, go to  ```<yourPiAddress>:9090``` and log in with the default Raspberry Pi credentials.

 ## Usage